-So this month, as I have been brainstorming, writing, and letting God lead this series, my thoughts on love (among other things) have kind of been on the forefront of my mind.
 Prince Charming.
 Cinderella.
 Boy meets Girl.
 Happily Ever After.
 Boxes of Chocolate.
 Red Roses.
-Newsflash: in case you didn't know, it is Valentine's Day.
-Today is some sort of special day set aside for boys to buy some special girl a box of chocolate and a dozen roses.
+Newsflash: in case you didn't know, tomorrow is Valentine's Day.
+It is some sort of special day set aside for boys to buy some special girl a box of chocolate and a dozen roses.
 And then there are those girls who go buy chocolate for themselves, but we'll skip that seemingly unimportant little detail right now!
 Let's all admit it, if we are truly being honest, you either love Valentine's Day, hate it, or just really don't care (Most girls I know tend to lean towards one side or the other though).
 You love it if you do have that knight in shining armor beckoning you his way, gallantly pursuing your heart.
-You tend to hate it if it seems like all of your friends have their Prince Charming and you are left at home, making yourself mac'n'cheese watching re-runs of Ever After and 27 Dresses while drowning your sorrows in a carton on chocolate ice-cream.
+You tend to hate it if it seems like all of your friends have their Prince Charming and you are left at home, making yourself mac'n'cheese watching re-runs of Ever After and 27 Dresses while drowning your sorrows in a carton of chocolate ice-cream.
 And then, you may just really not care.
 Who needs a guy anyways?
 Just sayin'.

 "For who is God, except the Lord?
 And who is a rock, except our God?
 It is God who arms me with strength, and makes my way perfect.
 He makes my feet like the feet of a deer, and set me on my high places.
 He teaches my hands to make war, so that my arms can bend a bow of bronze."
 Psalm 18:31-34